p0pr0ck5/lua-resty-waf/README.md

 *Default*: none

 Adds an additional ruleset to be used during processing.
 This allows users to implement custom rulesets without stomping over the included rules directory.
-Additional rulesets much reside within a folder called "rules" that lives within the `lua_package_path`.
+Additional rulesets must reside within a folder called "rules" that lives within the `lua_package_path`.

 *Example*: